jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 The following dataset was found on [Kaggle's database,](https://kaggle.com/datasets/) and comprises nearly a quarter of a million Airbnb listings around the United States in 2020.

+Thanks to [Parvi Singh](https://github.com/singparvi) for collaboration on modeling and deployment.

 ### Tools

 I programmed this project in Python 3.8.
 Some of the key tools I used are: